oelin/download-stream/README.md

 # Unstreamify

-Write a readable stream into a buffer.
+Convert a readable stream into a buffer.